mayaanne/foundations/resources/blog-instructions.md

 ### Summary
 Each week you'll produce 2 blog posts - 1 cultural and 1 technical.
-These are published to you `http://username.github.io/' page, which is visible to your cohort and anyone else you share the link with.
+These are published to your `http://username.github.io/' page, which is visible to your cohort and anyone else you share the link with.
 Your engagment with the blog questions and content each week count towards your Foundations assessment.

 ## Blog Setup
 In week 1's ["Setup new Repo & Create Blog Challenge"](../week-1/git-new-repo-github-pages-blog.md) you created a new repo github.io and cloned it to your computer.
 Hopefully you cloned it to a sensible file directory for example:

 Example: Good
-`User/Kiri/Dev-Academy/jamanius.github.io`
+`User/Kiri/Dev-Academy/kiri.github.io`
 `User/Kiri/Dev-Academy/foundations`
 `User/Kiri/Dev-Academy/ko-wai-koe`

 Example: Incorrect
-`User/Kiri/Dev-Academy/foundations/jamanius.github.io`
+`User/Kiri/Dev-Academy/foundations/kiri.github.io`

 ## Weekly steps
 Refer to these instrutions to creating a blog until you are familiar with it.